kreuzberg-dev/.github/README.md

 Kreuzberg is a polyglot document intelligence framework with a fast Rust core.
 We build tools that help developers extract, process, and understand documents at scale, from PDFs to Office files, images, archives, emails, in 50+ formats.

-Our mission is simple:
-**Make high-performance document intelligence faster, cheaper, and more ecological than before.**
+**We're setting out to make high-performance document intelligence faster, cheaper, and more ecological than before.**

 ## ⭐ What is Kreuzberg